 Chapter Twenty-Three

 The man was small, almost skeletal.
 It dumbfounded Vivenna how he could keep eating like he did.
-It was like he’d starved himself for months, only to eat now.

 Each shellfish he slurped made her cringe for two reasons.
-Not only did she have trouble believing that anyone would enjoy such slimy, unnatural food, but the muscles were also--apparently--of a very rare and expensive variety.
+Not only did she have trouble believing that anyone would enjoy such slimy, unnatural food, but the mussels were also--apparently--of a very rare and expensive variety.

 And she was paying.